Help students make informed decisions about their future

 Job Exploration Tools and Labour Market information - includes demonstration of a job exploration tool such as those in our recommended resources and a chance for students to use it.

-While we recommend teachers book both lessons, we are open to booking one of them.
+While we recommend teachers book all 3 lessons, we are open to booking any combination of them.

 NEW!
 Take your class on a virtual workplace tour